rosenfeld/devise-and-streaming/README.md

 to handle streaming, so there's nothing special with such controllers.

 It would be awesome if Ruby web applications had the option to use a more flexible API, more friendly to streamed responses, including SSE and websockets.
+Hijacking currently seems to be considered a second-class citizen since they are usually ignored by major web frameworks like Rails itself.

 ## The Rails case (or how to work around the current state in Rack apps)